CHI-CityTech/QuantumMusic/InitialProposal.md

 ---

 #### **The Nature of Musical Patterns**
-At its core, music is built on **patterns**, which are recognizable arrangements of sound elements such as pitch, rhythm, timbre, and dynamics.
+At its core, music is built on **patterns**, which are recognizable repetitions of sound elements such as pitch, rhythm, timbre, and dynamics.
 These patterns exist across varying timescales and levels of abstraction, from short motifs to expansive formal structures.
 Patterns are not static; their power often lies in their transformation and manipulation.

+Music is built on **patterns** of discrete musical events.
+These events are fundamentally rooted in human action, such as the plucking of a string, the striking of a drum, or the breath behind a note.
+Although the technology used to perform these individual note-events changes, the organizing principles of human music appreciation are deeply embedded in teh way we think and process information.

 For example:
 - **Melodic Patterns**: A phrase may repeat with slight variations in pitch or rhythm, creating tension and release.